RetroCro/TurtleWoW-Mods/README.md

 > [!Note]
 🛑 DXVK was designed and made for running 3D (Windows) applications on <u>**Linux**</u> using Wine. 🛑
 > While using DXVK on Windows *may* generally work and *may* improve your performance, **it may also do the opposite!!!**

-There are two versions of VanillaFixes, one with DXVK and one without.
-We just finished setting up the version WITH DXVK.
-- If performance is better than before - Great!
-- If performance is worse - Delete the files that were in the dxvk zip and download the zip without DXVK - `vanillafixes-1.x.x.zip`

 https://github.com/hannesmann/vanillafixes